 Oxygen Based Bleach

 This technique is great for burnt-on stains that remain.
 Soak your pan in a solution of green dish soap, hot water, and oxygen bleach liquid or powder, such as Seventh Generation's Natural Oxy Stain Remover.
 Let it sit for a while.
-Then scrub like mad (just kidding; it should come off easily) with an oxygen bleach powder if you have it.
+It should come off easily.
+Use with an oxygen bleach powder if you have it.
 If not, try baking soda or another eco-friendly scrub.

 08 of 10